ICC4103-202210-WebTech/lab13-sol/README.md

 ## Introduction

-In this lab assignment you will apply styling based on the Bootstrap CSS library to the Ticket Shop, and add web forms to create and update one of its models.
+In this lab assignment you will apply styling based on the Bootstrap CSS library to the Ticket Shop, create and use a partial view, and complete a web form to create events.
 You may continue to work in pairs.

 #### Pre-requisites